-This tiny Canadian airport sheltered 7,000 people on 9/11
+Gander: This Canadian airport sheltered 7,000 people on 9/11

 Tuerff had recently bought a digital video camera.
 He had it with him on board, and switched it on to document what was happening as he and his fellow passengers sat on the airplane.

-"I turned on the camera and said "Take a gander at Gander, we've just heard the news about the terrible news in the United States, but we're safe here,'" he recalls.
+"I turned on the camera and said 'Take a gander at Gander, we've just heard the news about the terrible news in the United States, but we're safe here.'"

 No one had Internet on their cell phones, no one had international coverage.
 They were learning what had happened through hearsay, and they had no way of communicating with their friends and family.

-The air stewards had to keep the peace on board offering free alcohol and food.
+The flight attendants had to keep the peace on board offering free alcohol and food.
 On some airplanes, the atmosphere was jovial as people decided the only way to cope was to drink and stay upbeat.
 Others panicked.

 Eventually, they departed the airplane.

-"After we'd been drinking all day, I got down on the runway and took a video said: 'Thank God, we're off that bloody plane.
-But we don't know where we're going,'" says Teurff.
+"After we'd been drinking all day, I got down on the runway and took a video and said: 'Thank God, we're off that bloody plane.
+But we don't know where we're going,'" said Tuerff.

 "We were exhausted.
 But after we got through security, it was as if we walked into a surprise party, there were hundreds of people inside with food set up on tables.
 Everywhere you can imagine, people just offering you food and drink."

-Note: This story was originally published in 2019.
-It was updated and republished in 2021.